Kerala gold smuggling: ED gets 7 days custody of Kerala CM’s former secretary Sivasankar

 Kochi, Oct 29: Suspended IAS officer M Sivasankar arrested in connection with the Kerala Gold Smuggling case was remanded in Enforcement Directorate custody for a week.

-He was was on Wednesday arrested by the Enforcement Directorate.
+He was on Wednesday arrested by the Enforcement Directorate.

 The former principal secretary to Kerala Chief Minister Pinarayi Vijayan was arrested after around six hours of interrogation by the ED, probing the money trail in the case.